BBQigniter/kube-vip-watcher/README.md

 * v0.09 - 2023-05-09
   - fixed balancing for multiple services pointing to same workload with different VIPs
   - improved logging output a little bit
+* v0.10 - 2023-05-16
+  - added fix so it should also work with the new annotation
+  - updated `workload-examples` to reflect notes from "Known Issues"